 As a general rule, medicines should not be sent to school.
-The school follows the guidance given by the Local Authority in consultation with the Health Authority, concerning medicines in school.
+The school follows the guidance given by Bradgate Education Partnership in consultation with the Health Authority, concerning medicines in school.
 It should be understood that staff members volunteer to supervise the giving of medicine and it is not a requirement of the law for them to do so.